| Type: | Package |

 structure |

-two choices are available. "bi-level" for selection on both the main and interaction effects corresponding to individual and group levels. "individual" for selections on individual-level only. |
+two choices are available. "bi-level" performs selection on both main effects and interaction effects corresponding to individual and group levels, whereas "individual" performs selections only on individual levels by ignoring the group structure. |

 Details